LuxRemix: Lighting Decomposition and Remixing for Indoor Scenes: Multi-view Light Editing

 \subsection{Synthetic Multi-Light Data Generation}

 A key component of our method is the synthetic multi-light dataset used to train our single-image lighting decomposition and multi-view harmonization models.
-We start with 12,000 procedurally generated 3D models of indoor scenes \cite{AvetiXHYAPZFHOEMNB2024}, augmenting each scene with procedurally generated light sources using Infinigen \cite{RaistMKYZHWPALMD2024} with up to six controllable lights in total.
+We start with over 12,000 procedurally generated 3D models of indoor scenes \cite{AvetiXHYAPZFHOEMNB2024}, augmenting each scene with procedurally generated light sources using Infinigen \cite{RaistMKYZHWPALMD2024} with up to six controllable lights in total.
 This includes ceiling, wall, floor, and table lamps, as well as environment lighting \cite{KlotzN2025,PolyHaven2025}.
 The emitted light source colors are sampled from black-body color temperatures to cover a spectrum of white light and augmented with 10\% HSV variations to cover a wider range of colors.

 We render each scene using Blender's Cycles renderer \cite{BOC2025} with all lights on and in multiple one-light-at-a-time (OLAT) configurations, where all lights except one are switched off.
 To enable flexible viewpoint sampling during training, we render each scene as four equirectangular HDR images at roughly eye height rather than pre-rendering all possible perspective views, allowing us to sample diverse camera views on the fly while avoiding the high upfront rendering cost.
-For each light source, we generate three types of masks to guide the light editing process: (1) the light source area mask, computed from pixels with emissive materials only (dilated if too small); (2) the mask of the complete light fixture; and (3) the convex hull of the light fixture mask.
+For each light source, we generate three mask types: (1)~the emissive area (dilated if too small), (2)~the full light fixture, and (3)~its convex hull.
 For further details, please see the supplement. \Cref{fig:synthetic_data_example} shows examples of our synthetic multi-light data with various light configurations.